Kairoproto/cnb-exchange-rate-vi/PRD.md

 **Experience Qualities**:
 1. **Professional** - Clean, business-focused design that conveys trust and reliability for financial data
 2. **Efficient** - Fast loading with clear feedback states and minimal distractions from the core data
-3. **Transparent** - Clear communication about demo mode and backend requirements
+3. **Interactive** - Practical currency conversion tools that make exchange rate data immediately useful

 **Complexity Level**: Light Application (multiple features with basic state)
-- This is a focused data display application with API integration, error handling, loading states, and data filtering/sorting capabilities.
+- This is a focused data display and conversion application with API integration, error handling, loading states, data filtering/sorting, and real-time currency conversion.
 The frontend demonstrates production-ready patterns while using mock data until the .NET backend is implemented.

 ## Essential Features